redhat-cap-exchange/dev_competition/README.md

 * Allow developers to be involved in state of the art technologies
 * Build awareness for the Red Hat portfolio across Capgemini

+## How will it work?

+1. Form a team of two to five like-minded colleagues to develop the solution.

+2. Define the project.
+The team should collaborate on a topic that everyone is passionate about.
+The scope of the project should be defined early on with a focus on the 'WHY?'.
+Why is this project important to work on?
+How does it help your customers?

+3. Collaborate and work in [THE OPEN SOURCE WAY](https://opensource.com/open-source-way).
+Ideally the project can be completed in a couple of days.
+Collaboration can happen in person or remotely, the open source way.

 ## How can I sign-up?

 In order to participate, you have to sign-up to our Slack workspace first and get an account on GitHub (in case you do not have one already).
 The [sign-up guide](https://github.com/redhatgsiexchange/dev_competition/blob/master/SIGNUP.md) explains how to register and how to propose a project.